-To my understanding, most of the law authorities around the world don’t consider rapé a drug.
+To my understanding, many law authorities around the world don’t even know what is rapé yet, and they don’t consider rapé a drug.

-Four instance, if rapé contains a large quantity of coca leaves, it can be treated as a drug in most of the countries where cocaine is illegal.
-But in Perù and Colombia, where possession and cultivation of coca plants is legal in certain quantities and under certain regulations, it can be allowed.
+For instance, if rapé contains a large number of coca leaves, it can be treated as a drug in most of the countries where cocaine is illegal.
+But in Perù and Colombia, where possession and cultivation of coca plants are legal in certain quantities and under certain regulations, it can be allowed.

 Some people I know have also investigated how to transport rapé between countries.
-The limitations of carrying shamanic tobacco across borders are pretty much the same of the ones which applies to normal tobacco.
+The limitations of carrying shamanic tobacco across borders are pretty much the same as the ones which apply to normal tobacco.